Gabriel Prokofiev

-Gabriel Prokofiev (born 6 January 1975) is a Russian-British composer, producer, DJ, and founder of the Nonclassical record label and nightclub.
+Gabriel Prokofiev (born 6 January 1975) is a Russo-British composer, producer, DJ, and founder of the Nonclassical record label and nightclub.
 He has been nominated for two Ivor Novello Awards and his works have been performed internationally by orchestras such as BBC Philharmonic, St Petersburg Philharmonic, Seattle Symphony, Detroit Symphony, MDR Leipzig, Buenos Aires Philharmonic and Royal Seville Symphony Orchestra.

 Early life

 Gabriel Prokofiev was born in London on 6 January 1975 to an English mother and a Russian father, the artist Oleg Prokofiev, and is the grandson of the composer Sergei Prokofiev.
 His childhood was creative.
 He studied piano, horn, trumpet, and sang choral music.
 Resisting the pressure to embark on a classical career, he instead started writing songs and joined a pop band at age ten.
 Inspired by the electronic dance music of the 90s but also wanting to compose classical music, Prokofiev decided to focus on the sub-genre of electroacoustic music during his student years.

 Enticed by the impressive BEAST (Birmingham Electro Acoustic Sound Theatre), founded by the renowned composer Jonty Harrison, Prokofiev studied at the University of Birmingham.
 He then went on to study a Masters in composition at the University of York, entering one of his compositions into the Bourges International Electro-Acoustic Music Competition.
 He won a place in the student residency category.
 He also became familiar with electronic and hip-hop production techniques and was active as a producer for several years.